piyushn28/CallEE/README.md

 ## Introduction:

-This is an education platform that primarily focuses
+This is an education platform that primarily focuses on connecting freshers and other students to their professors, seniors and alumini.

 ## Demo Video Link: